Cchancee/alu-higher_level_programming/README.md

-And this is the home folder for the greatest repository
+This is the repository that contains some new basic tasks of python programming